-Despite a primary null finding from the UKCTOCS on ovarian cancer mortality, the investigators included statistical analyses suggestive of a possible long-term benefit of the CA-125 ROCA screening intervention on ovarian cancer mortality (excluding peritoneal cancers), based on their observation that Kaplan-Meier cumulative morality curves appear to diverge approximately 10 years after randomization.
-Consistent with best practices,89 the trialists were transparent in their reporting of protocol-specified versus post hoc exploratory analyses.
+Despite a primary null finding from the UKCTOCS on ovarian cancer mortality, the investigators included statistical analyses suggestive of a possible long-term benefit of the CA-125 ROCA screening intervention on ovarian cancer mortality (excluding peritoneal cancers), based on their observation that Kaplan-Meier cumulative mortality curves appear to diverge approximately 10 years after randomization.
+Consistent with best practices,94 the trialists were transparent in their reporting of protocol-specified versus post hoc exploratory analyses.
 There are several reasons our review did not focus on these secondary analyses.
 First, we prioritized analyses with both ovarian and peritoneal cancer included, since their presentation and treatment is not distinct in clinical practice and because they are often difficult to distinguish pathologically.
 More of the cancers identified in the CA-125 ROCA screening arm of UKCTOCS were coded as peritoneal cancers than in the ultrasound and no screening arms.
-It is not surprising that excluding these cases that have very high mortality increases the difference in mortality between the CA-125 ROCA and control arm, Nevertheless, excluding peritoneal cancer cases did not alter the null findings of the pre-specified statistical analyses (Appendix D).Second, we focused on statistical tests that were specified a priori through publication of a protocol and trial registration.
-The purpose of prespecification of the analysis plan is to protect against conscious and unconscious selection of statistically significant based on observed patterns in the data and to reduce the risk of Type I hypothesis testing error that occurs when several tests are conducted.^{102, 103} In post hoc statistical testing, a statistically significant benefit for the CA-125 ROCA intervention was found when peritoneal cancer cases were excluded and a weighted Log Rank test was used to assign greater weight in the survival analysis to later years of the trial (HR 0.78 [95% CI, 0.62 to 0.97]).
-This report focuses on the primary analysis, as the weighted Log Rank statistical test (used in the PLCO trial) was not prespecified, was undertaken after examining the data, and did not apply multiple test corrections.102-104 Another secondary analysis of the data that obtained statistically significant findings attempted to remove cases that were prevalent at the outset of the trial, using imputation, modeling and stored CA-125 data when available.
-Our review focused on intention-to-treat analysis of all participants, since these findings are most robust and applicable to the implementation of a screening program, and its cumulative effects.
+It is not surprising that excluding these cases that have very high mortality increases the difference in mortality between the CA-125 ROCA and control arm, Nevertheless, excluding peritoneal cancer cases did not alter the null findings of the pre-specified statistical analyses (Appendix D).
+Second, we focused on statistical tests that were specified a priori through publication of a protocol and trial registration.^{107, 108} A statistically significant benefit for the CA-125 ROCA intervention was also detected when peritoneal cancer cases were excluded and a weighted Log Rank test was used, which assigns greater weight in the survival analysis to later years of the trial (HR 0.78 [95% CI, 0.62 to 0.97]).
+This report focuses on the prespecified statistical analysis.
+Beyond the 10 year followup range of the trial, far fewer of the study participants have accrued followup data, and statistical analyses weighting the years far beyond the end of the screening period may overemphasize the observed later divergence of the ROCA arm.
+Nevertheless, publication of UKCTOCS trial data incorporating additional years of completed followup will be important contributions, as will causal theories to explain delayed screening effects, if observed.107-109 A subgroup analysis of the data that obtained statistically significant findings endeavored to remove cases that were prevalent at the outset of the trial, using imputation, modeling and stored CA-125 data when available.
+Our review focused on intention-to-treat analysis of all participants, since these findings are most robust and applicable to the implementation of a screening program, and its cumulative effects.109

-Third, the divergence of the trial arms later in the study period are more difficult to attribute to the original randomized condition and screening per se, as the longer a study continues, the more opportunities there are for measured and unmeasured differences in the study arms to accrue.
-There were also substantially fewer women at risk included in the analyses beyond 10 years, because women recruited into the study later have not yet accrued followup time for inclusion in the analysis.
+Third, the divergence of the trial arms later in the study period are more difficult to attribute to the original randomized condition and screening, as the longer a study continues, the more opportunities there are for measured and unmeasured differences in the study arms to accrue.
+As noted, there were also substantially fewer women at risk included in the analyses beyond 10 years, because women recruited into the study later have not yet accrued followup for inclusion in the analysis of the longer time horizon.
 Thus, data from the later years of the trial (>10 years) are based on incomplete data and should be cautiously interpreted.